coruus/rijn/README.markdown

 ## Notes

-2.2x faster than Shay Gueron's suggested implementation in his [AESNI whitepaper] for Intel.
+2.2x faster than Shay Gueron's suggested implementation in his [AESNI whitepaper][iaesni] for Intel.
 (The whitepaper uses PBLENDVB, which dispatches 2 muops to p5.
 But p5 is already a bottleneck for the AESNI instructions.)